enkidevs/curriculum/Python/Core/generator-of-generators.md

 ---
 ## Practice

-We want to generate the frist n perfect squares.
+We want to generate the first `n` perfect squares.
 Fill the gaps accordingly:

 ```
 def perfect_square():